American Silver Eagle

 The American Silver Eagle is the official silver bullion coin of the United States.
+It was first released by the United States Mint on November 24, 1986, and portrays the Goddess of Liberty in a design by Adolph A. Weinman that was originally used on the Walking Liberty half dollar from 1916 to 1947.

-It was first released by the United States Mint on November 24, 1986.
-It is struck only in the one-troy ounce, which has a nominal face value of one dollar and is guaranteed to contain one troy ounce of 99.9% pure silver.
+The American Silver Eagle is struck only in the one-troy ounce, which has a nominal face value of one dollar and is guaranteed to contain one troy ounce of 99.9% pure silver.
 It is authorized by Title II of Public Law 99-61 (Liberty Coin Act, approved July 9, 1985) and codified as (e)-(h).
 Its content, weight, and purity are certified by the United States Mint.
 In addition to the bullion version, the United States Mint has produced a proof version and an uncirculated version for coin collectors.
 The Silver Eagle has been produced at three mints: the Philadelphia Mint, the San Francisco Mint, and the West Point Mint.
 The American Silver Eagle bullion coin may be used to fund Individual Retirement Account investments.